mehak2323/CarDetection/README.md

 # CarDetection

-A car detection system using YOLO for application in self driving cars.
+Implementing car object detection which uses pre-trained YOLO ("You Only Look Once") model, having application in self driving cars.
+This algorithm requires only one forward propagation pass through the network to make predictions.
+Detecting objects of 80 classes like cars, passengers, traffic lights, etc, and drawing bounding boxes across them along with their probability.
+We will select boxes according to class scores and non max suppression.